SableRaf/movelib/README.md

 ## Magnetometer calibration

+*Note: Magnetometer calibration isn't important, and the library will just calibrate the magnetometer on-the-fly at runtime if it isn't calibrated before.*

+*Note2: You can only calibrate the magnetometer when the controller is connected via Bluetooth, as this is (right now) the only way to read the sensor data.*

 Values from the magnetometers in the controller are dependent on the local magnetic field (how nerdy is that, right?).
 The  [magnetometer_calibration](https://github.com/SableRaf/movelib/tree/master/MoveLib/tools) tool can be used to calibrate the magnetometer output ranges for a given environment.
 This data will then be used for initializing the magnetometer calibration in future runs of the program until it is reset or re-calibrated.
 This data is saved in a *Users/yourName/.psmoveapi* folder (on MacOS).
-Orientation tracking will work without this step but you should use it if accurate orientation tracking matters in your application.

 ## Sphere tracking